Brendan Donovan Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in MLB.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 15th in the league.

-- The Royals have the 29th-ranked team ERA among all MLB pitching staffs (5.19).
+- The Royals' 5.10 team ERA ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs surrendered (64 total, 1.2 per game).
+- The Royals rank 19th in baseball in home runs given up (64 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.